kabir-rab/Game-KPI/README.md

 Download this repo as .zip file.
 Once downloaded, use the QMC to upload the zip file just like any other extensions.

 # How to use
 Go to "edit" mode of a Qlik sense app.
 Then Custom objects > "Kab-s Game Example Bundle" > Game-KPI.
 Drag this to the work space and select your Dimension.
 You can add up to 3 Measures.
-For avatar to work - you will have to upload them in the content library and provide the address for each image for each dimension using a mapping table (see the sreenshot below for an example mapping table).
+For avatar to work - you will have to upload them in the content library and provide the address for each image for each dimension using a mapping table (see the screenshot below for an example mapping table).
 Images can be displayed from other internet sources too (ex - twitter profile picture etc)
 <p align="center">
   <img width="90%" alt="variable Manager in action" src="https://github.com/kabir-rab/Game-KPI/blob/master/lib/img/mapping.png">
 </p>